 Molecular Function: protein binding; microtubule binding

-Biological Process: nerve growth factor receptor signaling pathway; apoptosis; positive regulation of apoptosis; cell-matrix adhesion; myeloid cell homeostasis; pigmentation during development; ear development; B cell apoptosis; cellular process regulating host cell cycle in response to virus; mammary gland development; B cell homeostasis; positive regulation of neuron apoptosis; T cell homeostasis; kidney development; post-embryonic organ morphogenesis; caspase activation; spleen development; thymus development; positive regulation of protein homooligomerization; in utero embryonic development; male gonad development; positive regulation of cell cycle; regulation of organ growth; lumen formation; odontogenesis of dentine-containing teeth; DNA damage response, signal transduction resulting in induction of apoptosis; regulation of pigmentation during development; spermatogenesis; brain development
+Biological Process: nerve growth factor receptor signaling pathway; positive regulation of apoptosis; apoptosis; cell-matrix adhesion; myeloid cell homeostasis; pigmentation during development; programmed cell death; positive regulation of caspase activity; B cell apoptosis; ear development; cellular process regulating host cell cycle in response to virus; positive regulation of apoptosis by virus; B cell homeostasis; mammary gland development; positive regulation of neuron apoptosis; T cell homeostasis; kidney development; post-embryonic organ morphogenesis; spleen development; caspase activation; thymus development; in utero embryonic development; positive regulation of protein homooligomerization; male gonad development; positive regulation of cell cycle; regulation of organ growth; lumen formation; meiosis I; odontogenesis of dentine-containing teeth; DNA damage response, signal transduction resulting in induction of apoptosis; spermatogenesis; regulation of pigmentation during development; brain development

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.